-An oil-filled pressure gauge gives you a correct reading as oil reduces the noise of bouncing of the gauge needle.
+An oil-filled pressure gauge gives you a correct reading as oil reduces the noise of bouncing the gauge needle.

-Most pressure gauges provide you readings in both bars and psi.
-You should check if the sprayer pressure gauge displays the reading that you're comfortable with.
+Most pressure gauges provide you with readings in both bars and psi.
+You should check if the sprayer pressure gauge displays the reading that you’re comfortable with.